Les Tuniques Bleues

 Les Tuniques Bleues (Dutch: De Blauwbloezen) is a Belgian series of bandes dessinées (comic books in the Franco-Belgian tradition), first published in Spirou magazine and later collected in albums by Dupuis.
 Created by artist Louis Salvérius and writer Raoul Cauvin, the series was taken up by artist Lambil after Salverius' death.
-It follows two United States cavalrymen through a series of battles and adventures.
+It follows two United States Army cavalrymen through a series of battles and adventures.
 The first album of the series was published in 1970.
-The series' name, Les Tuniques Bleues, literally "the bluecoats", refers to the Northern (union) army during the American Civil War.
-Cinebook has started to print the comics in English as "The Bluecoats" releasing Robertsonville Prison in 2008.
+The series' name, Les Tuniques Bleues, literally "the bluecoats", refers to the uniforms of the Union Army during the American Civil War.
+Cinebook has started to print the comics in English as "The Bluecoats", releasing Robertsonville Prison in 2008.
 It is one of the best-selling series in French-language comics.

 History

 Cauvin has written the stories for the first 64 volumes.

 Six of the first ten volumes were illustrated by Louis Salverius, with Lambil taking over after Salverius' death.

 The first book, Un chariot dans l'Ouest (French for “A Wagon in the West”), was published in 1972.
 Cauvin retired from writing the series in 2020, with the reins being taken over by Jose Luis Munuera and the BeKa writing partnership.
 Their first album L'envoyé spécial (“The Special Correspondent”) is published out of sequence in 2020, as volume 65, while the final album by Cauvin and Lambil is released the following year as volume 64, titled Où est donc Arabesque ? (“Where is Arabesque?”).

 The stories appear first in Spirou, before being published as an album.
 The French editions are published by Dupuis.
 New albums are among the top ten best selling comics in French each year, with 184,800 copies for the 50th album alone in 2006.
 Les Tuniques Bleues spawned a 1989 computer game called North and South.